Luba-web/Luba-web/README.md

 #### **about me**

 I like to develop apps and websites.
 I have completed several training projects and am learning something new every day.
 My goal is to learn pure JavaScript at an excellent level.
-My hobby is code and sports in any form (running, swimming, skiing and much more).
+My hobby is code and sports in any form (running, swimming, skiing and other).

 #### SKILLS